This post may contain affiliate links. You can read my full affiliate disclosure here .

-According to your faith so let it be… a paralytic is healed with a word, a woman is healed by touching the hem of his garment, a young girl and two blind men are healed by Jesus’ touch… what do all these accounts have in common?
-I’ll give you a hint: F A I T H.
+According to your faith so let it be… a paralytic is healed with a word, a woman is healed by touching the hem of His garment, a young girl and two blind men are healed by Jesus’ touch… what do all these accounts have in common?
+I’ll give you a hint:

 Let me ask you a question, can a dead person have faith?

 No. Of course not.
 We are told in Ecclesiastes 9:5-6 that the dead know nothing and everything they know dies with them.
-But her father – he had enough faith that even though it had not previously been done that Jesus had the power to heal his daughter even from death.
+But her father – he had enough faith that even though it had never happened before, Jesus had the power to heal his daughter even from death.

 The woman with the issue of the blood and the two blind men were healed on the merit of their own faith.
 Where am I going with this?
 An individual does not have to have faith for Jesus to heal them.